AlexHSZ/Flutter-Mock-Login-App/README.md

-# login
+# Mock-Login-App

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project's purpose to for me to learn how to make a form with proper email and password validation using Flutter and Dart

 A few resources to get you started if this is your first Flutter project: